Helsinki: Museums

 The biggest historical museum in Helsinki is the National Museum of Finland, which displays a vast collection from prehistoric times to the 21st century.
 The museum building itself, a national romantic-style neomedieval castle, is a tourist attraction.
 Another major historical museum is the Helsinki City Museum, which introduces visitors to Helsinki's 500-year history.
 The University of Helsinki also has many significant museums, including the Helsinki University Museum "Arppeanum" and the Finnish Museum of Natural History.

 The Finnish National Gallery consists of three museums: Ateneum Art Museum for classical Finnish art, Sinebrychoff Art Museum for classical European art, and Kiasma Art Museum for modern art, in a building by architect Steven Holl.
 The old Ateneum, a neo-Renaissance palace from the 19th century, is one of the city's major historical buildings.
 All three museum buildings are state-owned through Senate Properties.

 The city of Helsinki hosts its own art collection in the Helsinki Art Museum (HAM), primarily located in its Tennispalatsi gallery.
 Around 200 pieces of public art lie outside.
 The art is all city property.

-Helsinki Art Museum will in 2020 launch the Helsinki Biennial, which will bring art to maritime Helsinki – in its first year to the island of Vallisaari.
+In 2020, Helsinki Art Museum launched the Helsinki Biennial, which brings art to maritime Helsinki – in its first year to the island of Vallisaari.

 The Design Museum is devoted to the exhibition of both Finnish and foreign design, including industrial design, fashion, and graphic design.
 Other museums in Helsinki include the Military Museum of Finland, Didrichsen Art Museum, Amos Rex Art Museum, and the Tram Museum.